-But more importantly, and something to consider if you had planned to buy Express Passes anyway: Certain resort hotels throw in free Universal Express Unlimited passes for each member of the family — a $129 value per person per day.
-(Think: Family of four spending four days in the parks. $129 times four people times four days = $2,064.)
+But more importantly, and something to consider if you had planned to buy Express Passes anyway: Certain resort hotels throw in free Universal Express Unlimited passes for each member of the family.
+Depending on the time of year you go, this could save you anywhere from $110 to more than $300 per person per day.
+(Think: Family of four spending four days in the parks. $300 times four people times four days = $4,800.)

 Another bonus?
 Universal Resort hotel guests get early entry to The Wizarding World of Harry Potter and parts of Volcano Bay: You’ll get a whole hour to explore each morning before the major crowds come pouring in.